junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 "Please don't die," Dean says as he finishes and closes the bottle again.
 It's almost empty.
 He'll have to figure out some way to explain to his father what he's used it for.
 He doesn't know how easy or how hard it is to get some more.
 He realizes he doesn't even care about what his father would say to him now.
 He's so worried, and all he can think about is, "Please don't die."

 Cat is practically covered by a mixture of red and purple.
-Some of the open wounds are still bleeding, and the mixture of blood and the potion only messes up his furs that Dean just cleaned.
+Some of the open wounds are still bleeding, and the mixture of blood and the potion only messes up his fur that Dean just cleaned.

 It's so apparently what he can do is too little for the cat.
 Dean doesn't know a thing about how to fix a wounded cat.